omnifla/Syrup/README.md

 For major changes, please open an issue first to discuss what you’d like to contribute.

+### 🤝 Translating

+You can also contribute by helping to translate Syrup!
+This is done through our Crowdin instance here: <https://crowdin.com/project/syrup-extension>.

 ---

 ## 📚 Tech Stack